jsim2010/partite/CONTRACT.md

 1) A director shall be able to:

    a) create an objective

-   b) tender a ballot for a ratification

-   c) tender a ballot for an enactment
 2) A consul shall be able to:

    a) create an amendment

 ## IV) Strategy

-specification
-: An explanation of how one or more requirements shall be satisfied.

-strategy
-: A collection of specifications that cover the entirety of the contract in a given revision.

 adaptation
 : A collection of modifications to a strategy.